 I was a little concerned by this mid-level cloud radiating out from the southern horizon as night fell.
 But fortunately it disappeared as the night wore on.
 I was not unhappy about the perspective and framing it gave to the emerging stars in this image.

 It was quite black as I walked down the zig-zagging stairway to the beach at Loch Ard Gorge.
 A torch was needed.
 Unlike my visit a few hours earlier, there were no cars on the Great Ocean Road as I drove here, there were no cars in the car park, there was not another soul on the walking tracks or on the beach.
 I felt a bit awestruck and had a powerful feeling of being really alive and that all was exactly as it should be as I stood on this beach.
-I don’t know whether it was knowing the story of the wreck of the Loch Ard at this location, or whether it was being surrounded by these silent ancient cliffs towering black and intimidating on nearly all sides of me, or whether it was being at the Southern Ocean’s edge as it lapped quietly on the white sandy beach in these calmest of calm conditions, or whether it was in fact being so singularly alone on this beach, at this ocean, under the stars of the southern skies.
-Probably a bit of all of these contributed to the unanticipated power of the place when visited alone and after dark.
+Knowing the story of the wreck of the Loch Ard at this location and standing surrounded by these silent ancient cliffs towering black and intimidating on nearly all sides of me heightened the sense of awe I felt standing on the beach .
+Being at the Southern Ocean’s edge as it lapped quietly on the white sandy beach in these calmest of calm conditions and being so singularly alone on this beach under the stars of the southern skies intensified the feelings evoked by the location.
+A wonderful place to visit alone and after dark.

 A truly black night.
 The grand sweep of the Milky Way was mimicked by a wispy diagonal layer of cloud parallel to the galaxy and just above above the cliffs guarding the gorge.